Advanced Listening Query Builder

-How did Sprout decide on these 5 topics for the templates?
+How did Sprout decide on these five Topics for the templates?

-We chose the 5 most common ways our customers are using Listening today.
+We chose the five most common ways our customers are using Listening today.

 Can I add or edit the Topic Type after I create a query?

-Yes, you can edit the Topic type at any time from within the Query Builder.
+Yes, you can edit the Topic type at any time from within the Topic Builder.
 This includes adding them retroactively to existing Topics.

 How much Listening data can I export from my Topic as a .CSV file?

 You can download up to 1000 messages per export currently.